 Every now and then I like to have what I call a ‘scrappy day’.
 On a scrappy day I make a conscious effort to use scraps on my projects.
-This might be card from my card scraps tin, short pieces of ribbon or trim from my ribbon box, or even pieces that have been stamped, punched or die-cut during a previous crafting session but never actually used.
+This might be card from my card scraps tin, short pieces of ribbon or trim from my ribbon box.
+Sometimes it’s pieces that have been stamped, punched or die-cut during a previous crafting session but never actually used.

 Today is one of those days and so for my simple Sunday project I created this thank you card.

 I started this project with a piece of Thick Whisper White Card cut and scored using my Stampin’ Trimmer.
-I folded the card along the scored line and sharpened the crease with a Bone Folder to create the card base then used Multipurpose Liquid Glue (Tombow) to attach a piece of Cajun Craze Card to the front, followed by a Blackberry Bliss and Cajun Craze leaf design from the Nature’s Poem 12″ x 12″ Designer Series Paper (DSP) Pack.
+I folded the card along the scored line and sharpened the crease with a Bone Folder to create the card base then used Multipurpose Liquid Glue (Tombow) to attach a piece of Cajun Craze Card to the front.
+Next I attached the Blackberry Bliss and Cajun Craze leaf design from the Nature’s Poem 12″ x 12″ Designer Series Paper (DSP) Pack.

-The reverse of this DSP is a bolder Blackberry Bliss design and I fixed a strip of this to a layer of Cajun Craze Card then wrapped some Whisper White Baker’s Twine around it three times, securing it on the back with Mini Glue Dots.
-This was added to my card front with Stampin’ Dimensionals.
+The reverse of this DSP is a bolder Blackberry Bliss design, perfect for my project.
+I fixed a strip of the DSP to a layer of Cajun Craze Card, then wrapped some Whisper White Baker’s Twine around it three times.
+Next I secured the twine on the back of the layer with Mini Glue Dots.
+Finally the assembled piece was added to my card front with Stampin’ Dimensionals.

 On a separate layer of Whisper White Card I used liquid glue to attach a narrow strip of the leaf design Designer Series Paper (DSP) down the right hand edge, then fixed the layer inside the card base.

-To complete the project I attached some more of the leaf design DSP to the flap of a Whisper White Medium Envelope with liquid glue and then cut it to shape with Paper Snips.
-All done.
+To complete the project I attached some more of the leaf design DSP to the flap of a Whisper White Medium Envelope with liquid glue, and then cut it to shape with Paper Snips.
+Finally my project was complete.